 Weather in Lukla Everest Nepal

 Mostly, treks in the Everest Region and other parts of the country are undertaken during the months of March to May and September to November.
-Pleasant weather supplemented by blooming spring season makes them a must-visit while a mellow and clear climate during the autumn makes for a pleasant experience.
+Pleasant weather supplemented by the blooming spring season makes them a must-visit while a mellow and clear climate during the autumn makes for a pleasant experience.
 Coincidentally, this is rush hour at Tenzing Hillary airport.

-Constant Flight Delays and Cancellation
+Constant Flight Delays and Cancellations

 Such sensitive conditions lead to flight delays and in extreme cases, flight cancellation.

-Alternatives include a flight to Ramechhap airport, an airport in Tama river valley of eastern Nepal.
+Alternatives include a flight to Ramechhap airport, an airport in the Tama river valley of eastern Nepal.
 Starting on with your trek early, a week-long hike via Jiri will lead you to Lukla and onto the Everest trail.
-Conversely, a helicopter flight from Kathmandu will land you directly at the foot of the Everest.
+Conversely, a helicopter flight from Kathmandu will land you directly at the foot of Everest.
 But, where’s the fun in that, right?